STARWELL

 A circle is 360 degrees.
 Each degree is split into 60 arcminutes.
 Each arcminute is split into 60 arcseconds.
 An arcsecond is one three-thousand-six-hundredth of a degree.

-Our typical error is one-thousandth of an arcsecond.
-Roughly the angular size of a coin held five kilometres away.
+Our typical error is one-thousandth of an arcsecond, roughly the angular size of a coin held five kilometres away.
 Below the threshold of any human observation.
 Above the threshold of any meaningful astrology.

-04, our errorSub-arcsecond±0.001″ = 1/3,600,000°
+±0.001″ = 1/3,600,000°

 Three places sloppy math breaks the read.